International League Against Racism and Anti-Semitism: Objectives and resources

 The LICRA's aim is to stay in permanent alertness concerning any kind of discrimination.
 It fights against everyday racism and the banalization of xenophobic acts.
-It helps the victims who are most of the time not aware of their rights.
+It helps the victims, who are often unaware of their rights.
 It pays attention to any racist speech in the media.
-It does not want in any case to alter the press's freedom of speech, but only to find and correct any hate or discrimination incitement.
+It does not want to challenge the press's freedom of speech, but only to find and correct any hate or discrimination incitement.
 It also makes sure that any negationist document is removed from sale.

-The LICRA acts on the field thanks to its volunteers in every region.
-The actions programme is voted by nine commissions (historical memory, juridical, education, cultural, sport, Europe, integration, citizenship, youth).
-Since 1932, the LICRA publishes a newspaper: "le droit de vivre" (the right to live), which is an essential aid to express LICRA's values and engagements.
-Given out to all the members, it is a great tool of internal and external communication.
-It allows to sum up LICRA's local, national and international actions.
-Depending on the actuality, many personalities (political, NGO, sport...) express themselves in its columns.
+The LICRA acts on the field via its volunteers in every region.
+The action program is voted on by nine commissions (historical memory, juridical, education, cultural, sport, Europe, integration, citizenship, and youth).
+Since 1932, the LICRA has published a newspaper called "le droit de vivre" (the right to live), which is an essential aid to expressing the LICRA's values and engagements.
+Given out to all the members, it is a tool of internal and external communication.
+It allows us to sum up LICRA's local, national, and international actions.
+Depending on the actuality, many personalities (political, NGO, sports, etc.) express themselves in its columns.